WE RIDE GARRETT MARCHBANKS’ CLUBMX YAMAHA YZ250F

 BY JOSH MOSIMAN

 The ClubMX team has been around since 2018, but it has really begun to gain traction in the past two years.
 In 2020 Josh Hill came out of retirement to race again aboard a ClubMX Yamaha YZ250F which brought extra attention to the team.
 For 2021 ClubMX signed former Pro Circuit Kawasaki rider Garrett Marchbanks, who was also a former 250-class race winner at the 2020 Daytona Supercross.
-As detailed in our interview with team owner Brandon Haas on page 50, Garrett Marchbanks had prior experience at the ClubMX Training Facility, living and training there during his amateur years.
+As detailed in our interview with team owner Brandon Haas, Garrett Marchbanks had prior experience at the ClubMX Training Facility, living and training there during his amateur years.
 It was a natural fit for him to move back to the facility and join the race team when he was left without a factory ride for 2021.

 At 6-foot-2 and 190 pounds, the 20-year-old’s stature truly lives up to his nickname, the “Man-Child.”
 While ClubMX is still a fairly new privateer team, they were able to build a program last season that allowed Garrett to score a third-place finish at Orlando #2, as well as a fourth and three fifth places during the 2021 Supercross season.
 In outdoors, Garrett was competitive, scoring fifth overall at High Point with his best moto finish being fourth place.
 Motocross Action loves testing the bikes of top riders, and for this test, we flew to South Carolina to spend a week at the ClubMX training facility riding on multiple tracks.
 We got to test Garrett’s bike one month before Anaheim 1, which meant that it still had the 2021 graphics on it.
 For 2022, the team has new title sponsors in Muc-Off and FXR.